-- A. Permitted Uses and Disclosures.
-The MHDO is permitted to use and disclose protected health information (PHI), without an individual's authorization, to public health authorities for the following purposes: - (1) public health authorities, including the Maine CDC authorized by law to collect or receive such information for preventing or controlling disease, injury, or disability and to public health or other government authorities authorized to receive reports of child abuse and neglect; - (2) entities subject to FDA regulation regarding FDA regulated products or activities for purposes such as adverse event reporting, tracking of products, product recalls, and post-marketing surveillance; - (3) individuals who may have contracted or been exposed to a communicable disease when notification is authorized by law; and - (4) employers, regarding employees, when requested by employers, for information concerning a work-related illness or injury or workplace related medical surveillance, because such information is needed by the employer to comply with occupational health and safety statutes. - B. The state and federal public health authorities may use PHI personal or protected health information for public health activities and is are permitted to disclose such information for public health activities as allowed by state and federal law, and in accordance with MHDO rules on data release. - C. There is a data use agreement in effect with established protocols that have been approved by the board for safeguarding confidential or privileged information, and for assuring there will be no disclosures of PHI which may reasonably be used to identify an individual.
+A. Permitted Uses and Disclosures.
+The MHDO is permitted to use and disclose protected health information (PHI), without an individual's authorization, to public health authorities for the following purposes:

+- (1) public health authorities, including the Maine CDC authorized by law to collect or receive such information for preventing or controlling disease, injury, or disability and to public health or other government authorities authorized to receive reports of child abuse and neglect; - (2) entities subject to FDA regulation regarding FDA regulated products or activities for purposes such as adverse event reporting, tracking of products, product recalls, and post-marketing surveillance; - (3) individuals who may have contracted or been exposed to a communicable disease when notification is authorized by law; and - (4) employers, regarding employees, when requested by employers, for information concerning a work-related illness or injury or workplace related medical surveillance, because such information is needed by the employer to comply with occupational health and safety statutes. - B. The state and federal public health authorities may use personal or protected health information for public health activities and is are permitted to disclose such information for public health activities as allowed by state and federal law, and in accordance with MHDO rules on data release.

-Section 8707-B HEALTH CARE IMPROVEMENT STUDIES
+Section 8707-B RESEARCH.